Description

 General Information

 Sodium Hydroxide, commonly known as caustic soda, is an inorganic chemical.
 The cations of sodium (Na+) and the anions of hydroxide (OH) form a white solid ionic combination.
 When exposed to normal room temperature, sodium hydroxide can break down proteins and produce serious chemical burns because of its extreme causticity as a base and alkali.
 It easily takes water and carbon dioxide from the air due to its high solubility in water.
 There is a progression of hydrates formed: NaOH NH The monohydrate NaOH.
-2O crystallizes from liquid solutions between 12.3 and 61.8 °C. Available to the public, “sodium hydroxide” is typically the monohydrate form, which may be used in place of the anhydrous component in some published data.
-Simple hydroxides like sodium hydroxide are used with water solution and acidic hydrochloric acid to show pupils the pH scale.
-Sodium hydroxide has a wide variety of applications, including but not limited to producing paper and pulp, textiles, potable water, cleaning products, and even drain cleaners.
+2O crystallizes from liquid solutions between 12.3 and 61.8 °C. Available to the public, “sodium ” is typically the monohydrate form, which may be used in place of the anhydrous component in some published data.
+Simple hydroxides like sodium are used with water solution and acidic hydrochloric acid to show pupils the pH scale.
+Sodium has a wide variety of applications, including but not limited to producing paper and pulp, textiles, potable water, cleaning products, and even drain cleaners.

 Usage of Sodium Hydroxide